anthonykasza/hdc_experiments/README.md

 - Hyperdimensional Biosignal Processing: A Case Study for EMG-based Hand Gesture Recognition
 - HYPERDIMENSIONAL COMPUTING: A FAST, ROBUST AND INTERPRETABLE PARADIGM FOR BIOLOGICAL DATA
-  - figure 1b is awesome! and is similar to Figure 1 of Modular Composite Representation
+  - figure 1b is awesome! and is similar to Figure 1 of Modular Composite Representation Variable Binding for Sparse Distributed Representations: Theory and Applications
+  - "Sparse block-codes can be regarded as an extreme version of competitive coding principles observed in the brain"
+- High-Dimensional Computing with Sparse Vectors
+  - segements (block)
+  - context-dependent thinning durin bundling (they call is sumset)
+  - modulo sum of indices, segment-wise permutation
+- Geometric Analogue of Holographic Reduced Representation
+  - "Replacing convolutions by geometric products one arrives at reduced representations analogous to HRR but interpretable in terms of geometry"
+  - intro
+    - quantum computation is "tensor products of two-dimensional complex vectors called qubits"
+    - replace tensor product with geometric ones from geometric algebra (GA)
+    - "Systems where HRR are applicable might therefore, at least in principle, perform quantum algorithms"
+  - the beef
+    - BSC is mapped to HRR thru an exponential map
+    - "the 'algebra' formalizes a procedure that resembles an IQ test". if groups/algebras define IQ tests then of course we should be using them to build AI
+    - wow, math.
+  - conclusion
+    - something about the geometric product?
 - Modular Composite Representation (MCR)
   - Thank you to the University of Memphis for making the research paper EASY to locate on the interwebs and FREE, as ,in beer, to download
     - hurray! open science!